Tips to Keep Kids Injury-Free This Summer

 A word on water safety - Always ensure your child is supervised at all times during water activities.
 Even if your child knows how to swim accidents happen.
-Teach your child safety rules around pools like no running or pushing others and to always check with their assigned grown up before entering the water.
+Teach your child safety rules around pools like never to swim alone, no running or pushing others and to always check with their assigned grown up before entering the water.
 Do not use inflatable toys as flotation assist devices.

 Schedule a physical exam - It’s a great way to determine if your child is fit to play.
 Physicals help to assess any areas of concern for athletes before they start an activity.
 In also helps keep them from further injuring themselves.

 Editor's note: This blog was originally published on June, 28, 2017 and has since been updated.